In this article, I share a list of recommended resources that have helped me learn Android development.

 Developing Android Apps (Udacity, 2016)

 I recommend this course to anyone looking to deepen his or her knowledge in Android app development.
 It is fun and highly relevant.
 Prior experience with Java and SQL is required to get the most out of this course.
 Students are shown how to develop various smaller apps and one large weather app (all on GitHub), which is used entirely throughout the course.
-Each app is accompanied by TODOs and completed over many iterations that clarify each step.
-My advice would be to delete the TODOs and try to make each app on your own as I found it a bit too easy at times.
-When you get stuck you can always have a look at the TODOs again or even the solution, which is given at every step of the way.
 The apps, combined with regular quizzes, consolidate the video content really well.
 The final project was also really rewarding for me as I needed to revisit the course content regularly, which greatly improved my understanding.

 Gradle for Android And Java (Udacity, 2016)